 The island is bordered by little coves, sandy bays, and crystal blue seas, making it ideal for snorkeling, windsurfing, and diving at the island’s numerous attractive sites.
 The two little coves in the north of the island offer complete seclusion and must be one of the most exquisite places in Zanzibar to spend a day on the beach in utter isolation.

-Moving around the island to the North Eastern shore of Chapwani Private Island, we arrive to a natural pool that is drained at low tide via a small crack in the coral but refilled with fresh sea water at high tide.
-This is another another beautiful location for swimming and sunbathing.
+Moving around the island to the North Eastern shore of Chapwani Private Island, we arrive at a natural pool that is drained at low tide via a small crack in the coral but refilled with fresh seawater at high tide.
+This is another beautiful location for swimming and sunbathing.

-The rest of the North East coast is surrounded with jagged coral, with just a few small isolated bays suitable for swimming only at high tide.
+The rest of the North East coast is surrounded by jagged coral, with just a few small isolated bays suitable for swimming only at high tide.

 The island looks spectacular at night.
 Stonetown’s lights shine in the distance, and the stars overhead are spectacular.

 The Seaside Rooms

 You can stay in one of 10 seaside rooms spread over five thatched bandas nestled among coconut palms, mangrove trees, and baobabs.
 The rooms are painted with vibrant African designs and equipped with antiques from the region.
 However, each of them has a distinct atmosphere.